Particle Dynamics Around the Black String: INTRODUCTION

+Lately, great interests were shown in exploring some aspects of the black strings in the context of different modified gravity models.
+For example, there are several studies on the effect of the perturbation on black strings in the de Rham-Gabadadze-Tolley (dRGT) gravity \cite{Ponglertsakul:2018smo}, the role of the cosmological constant in thermodynamic properties of black string \cite{Gim:2018aix}, and the validity of entropy formula in Einstein-Maxwell-Dilaton (EMD) theory for the black string \cite{Setare:2018yfu}.
+Also, there is a tendency to extend and apply the Anti-de Sitter/Conformal theory to different areas of physics and since the black objects like black strings in asymptotically Anti-de Sitter (AdS) space are noted subjects in holographic duality viewpoint, there are several studies on this topic \cite{Ponglertsakul:2018smo}-\cite{Nakas:2019rod}.
+Other current works on black string are: The study of black string properties in different higher dimensional theories like Lovelock theories \cite{Giacomini:2018sho}, and the investigation of black strings in modified gravities like Chern-Simons modified gravity (CSMG) \cite{Cisterna:2018jsx}.

-The best experimental way to study the impact of gravitational fields on space-times around the singularities, is investigating the motion of massive and massless particles around them \cite{Hackmann:2009rp}.
-In four-dimension metrics, there are lots of studies that widely analyze particle motions.
-For example, the motion of charged and neutral particles and their bounded trajectories near the weakly magnetized Schwarzschild black hole which was investigated completely \cite{Frolov:2010mi}.
-Also, dynamics of a charged particles in the magnetized Janis-Newman-Winicour space-time has been investigated in \cite{Babar:2015kaa}.
-In addition, particle's motion around a (2+1)-dimensional BTZ (Banados, Teitelboim, Zanelli) black hole \cite{Soroushfar:2015dfz} and geodesic equations in dilaton black holes \cite{Soroushfar:2016yea} have been studied.
-Other extended forms of Schwarzschild black hole, such as Reissner-Nordstrom black hole have also been studied in magnetized and non-magnetized space-time \cite{Majeed:2014kka}.
-Similar motivation caused many studies in higher dimensional space-times.
-For instance, motion of charged particles in five dimensional rotating black hole and the impact of magnetic field in this space-time have been explored \cite{Kaya:2007kh}, and the solutions of the geodesic equations of a Schwarzschild black hole pierced by a cosmic string, have been studied in details, for both massive and massless particles \cite{Hackmann:2009rp}.
+Studying how the massive and massless particles move around the black objects is a common method to probe the gravitational fields around them \cite{Hackmann:2009rp}.
+In four-dimensional space-time, there are lots of studies that widely analyze particle motions, such as what has investigated how the charged and neutral particles move near the weakly magnetized Schwarzschild black hole and their bounded trajectories \cite{Frolov:2010mi}, and the dynamics of a charged particle in the magnetized Janis-Newman-Winicour space-time \cite{Babar:2015kaa}.
+Besides, the particle's motion around a (2+1)-dimensional BTZ (Banados, Teitelboim, Zanelli) black hole \cite{Soroushfar:2015dfz} and geodesic equations in dilaton black holes \cite{Soroushfar:2016yea} have studied.
+Other extended forms of a Schwarzschild black hole, such as the Reissner-Nordstrom black hole has also studied in magnetized and non-magnetized space-times \cite{Majeed:2014kka}.
+It has been shown that the cosmic string might be detected by analyzing the orbits of a test particle around of a Kerr black hole pierced by a cosmic string \cite{Hackmann:2010ir}, such as how the charged particles move around the five-dimensional rotating black hole, how a magnetic field affects this space-time explored \cite{Kaya:2007kh}, \cite{Grunau:2013oca}, how the energy of collision of two massive particles impact in the static, rotating and magnetized black string \cite{Tursunov:2013zha}, and the solution of geodesic equations of a Schwarzschild black hole pierced by a cosmic string for both massive and massless particles \cite{Hackmann:2009rp}.